 The Cedar Project explores the relationship between colonization, residential schools, and intergenerational trauma and vulnerability to HIV and hepatitis C infection among young Indigenous people in B.C.
 There are approximately 800 participants between the ages of 14 and 30 who use non-injection and injection drugs enrolled in the Cedar Project, which started in 2003.

 The morning opened with a welcome to the territory by Musqueam Elder Larry Grant, and a prayer by Kukpi7 Wayne Christian of the Splatsin Secwepemc Nation.
 Chief Christian is Co-Principal Investigator of the Cedar Project, along with CHÉOS Scientists Drs.
 Patricia Spittal and Martin Schechter.

 “I cannot separate who I am and where I am from, from what I talk about today,” said Dr. Nadine Caron, Co-Director of the UBC Centre for Excellence in Indigenous Health and an Anishnawbe woman from the Sagamok First Nation, in her keynote address.
 Dr. Caron emphasized the importance of including First Nations communities in the research process.

 The crowd was brought to tears at multiple points throughout the day as presenters interspersed discussion of Cedar Project findings with personal stories of family and friends experiencing trauma, abuse, or the lasting impacts of residential schools.
-A powerful image of 56 feathers depicted the Cedar Project participants who have passed away during the course of the study.

 “The pain of our children is the pain of ourselves,” said Chief Christian.